Open-EO/openeo-qgis-plugin/README.md

 ## Usage

 First you have to connect to the server with your user credentials in the upper part of the Window.
 Then all existing jobs are displayed at the "Jobs" tab.
-There the jobs can be executed again or displayed in QGIS.
-In the "New Job" tab it is possible to create a new process graph and to send it to the backend to create a new job.
-The process graph editor is in an early stage, so it is recommended to just copy the complete process graph into the process graph text field.
-Nevertheless, the plugin supports the creation of an "load_collection" process via the "Load" button and the extent selection widgets on the left.
+There the jobs can be executed and displayed in QGIS.
+Pressing the "pencil" button on an job entry, a job adaption window will be displayed and the job can be edited and sent as a new job to the backend.

 The following Screenshots show how it looks like: